neilsteven1997/cybersecurity/writeups/wireshark-the-basics-tryhackme-2025-12-14.md

   anomalies.

 ---
-Use the "Exercise.pcapng" file to answer the questions.
-Search the "r4w" string in packet details.
-What is the name of artist 1?
-- `r4w8173`

-Go to packet 12 and read the packet comments.
-What is the answer?
-Note: use md5sum <filename> terminal command to get MD5 hash
-- `911cd574a42865a956ccde2d04495ebf`

-There is a ".txt" file inside the capture file.
-Find the file and read it; what is the alien's name?
-- `PACKETMASTER`

-Look at the expert info section.
-What is the number of warnings?
-- `1636`

----
 ## Wireshark Filtering and Advanced Analysis

 Wireshark employs a powerful filter engine categorized into two approaches: **Capture Filters**, which constrain the packets